15 Top Venture Capital Firms Investing in E-Commerce

 Image of Light Street Capital - Top VCs in E-Commerce

 Light Street Capital is a Palo Alto-based firm that invests globally in both private and public technology and media companies.
-Founded in 2010, the firm supports businesses across their entire lifecycle, from early-stage rounds to post-IPO investments.
+Their flexible approach allows them to support businesses from early venture stages all the way through to the public markets.

 • Notable portfolio companies: Uber, Slack, Unity, GitLab, AMD